violathadtanone/IDS706-Assignment-1/README.md

 This is a common command, when we are collaborating on codes on GitHub repository.

 - Normally, when we are working with other people.
 We will pull the current repository first since there may be changes from our previous pull.
-If there is no change, the output will mention `Already up to date.`
+If there is no change, the output will mention `Already up to date.`.
 ```bash
 git pull
 ```

-- We can also check the status of current reposiory using the code below.
+- We can also check the status of current reposiory using the code below:
 ```bash
 git status
 ```